Know your ass for better sex

 The pelvic floor has 3 states of motion: neutral, contracted or lifted (often known as a Kegel), and bearing down.
 These are also associated with different states of mind: very relaxed, normal day-to-day, and high stress or anxiety.

-When preparing for anal sex and bottoming, it’s best for to be relaxed—and to also begin to play with constriction, relaxation and bearing down with the pelvic floor muscles.
+When preparing for anal sex and bottoming, it’s best to be relaxed—and to also begin to play with constriction, relaxation, and bearing down with the pelvic floor muscles.

 Your rectum isn’t a straight tube—there’s a bend in your rectum called the “anorectal angle.”
 Imagine for a minute a long balloon that is twisted at a 90-degree angle about 10 centimeters from the end of it.
 This is the shape of your rectum, that allows poop to be held back until you’re ready to go to the bathroom.